Q – Is my wedding day filmed in high definition?

-A – No, this is done using tri-pods. (unless you have chosen an additional videographer as an add on – subject to availability) If the venue permits, we set up the second camera to record an alternate angle to the main camera.
+A – No, this is done using tri-pods. (unless you have chosen our Holy Grail Package) If the venue permits, we set up the second camera to record an alternate angle to the main camera.
 If possible, we will try to capture the groom’s reaction with the second camera as the bride walks down the aisle.
 During editing we are able to switch to the camera which has the best view, giving your ceremony a very professional finish.
 Having said that, some of our videographers sometimes take assistants with them when shooting your wedding to help man the ‘b angle’ depending on the availability.

 Q – Do you use lighting?
 When do you use it?

 A – Our cameras handle low light very well, however extra lighting can help improve your picture in some settings.
 Generally the only time lighting is used is during the reception.
 We rarely require the use of additional lighting during the ceremony.
 Our style is to be as non-invasive as possible, and we are conscious of preserving the ambiance of the reception room.

 Q – What if you are sick on the day of my wedding, what will happen?